 Conferences are industry-specific events that get businesses in their industry together to discuss news and innovation.
 There are some that have consumer attendees, but usually conferences are made up of business professionals in the given niche, making them a great place to network with other businesses to create valuable connections and relationships.

 Since conferences can be business-only or consumer-inclusive, the type of salesperson they serve best depends on the conference you pick.
-There are conferences for everybody, and you can find them on 10times.com, as well.
+There are conferences for everybody, and you can find them on 10Times, as well, or on sites like AllConferences.com.
 B2B sellers will benefit more from the business-only conferences, whereas B2C sellers will typically go to the consumer-attended events.

 Business networking groups can be informal or formal groups that coordinate networking events for its members.
-Informal groups include professional LinkedIn groups or community-led nonprofit organizations, while formal groups typically represent associations like your Chamber of Commerce or Business Networking International (BNI).
+Informal groups include ones like community-led nonprofit organizations, while formal groups typically represent associations like your Chamber of Commerce or Business Networking International (BNI) chapter.